Pipes

 Best Practices

-Published pipes are batch and compute their results on read, thus they’re not suited for intensive data transformations.
+Published pipes operate in batch mode and compute their results on read; therefore, they are not suited for intensive data transformations.

-Instead, a common pattern is to front a published pipe with a materialized pipe.
-The materialized pipe incrementally transforms the data as it is ingested and writes it to its source, allowing the published pipe to instantly access the already transformed data from the source on read.
+Instead, a common pattern is to place a published pipe in front of a materialized pipe.
+The materialized pipe incrementally transforms data as it is ingested and writes it to the source, enabling the published pipe to instantly access the pre-transformed data during reads.

 Some sources are batch in nature, like prices